The-Wishlist-Co/docs/shopify/product.md

 - 405 Invalid input
 ```

-## Add products from shopify to TWC
+## Add multiple products from shopify to TWC
-The shopify product data is translated and transformed according to the TWC system requiremennts through product section of the shopify connector api.
+The shopify product data is translated and transformed according to the TWC system requirements through the product section of the shopify connector api.
 This endpoint is for creating bulk entries at a time.
 Endpoint: ```/api/products/upload-products```

 Method: ``` POST ```